drewsdata/ablog/content/post/2018-07-03-improved-okta-api-and-httr-package.md

     # Add to content data frame
     initContent <- bind_rows(initContent, fromJSON(httr::content(initGet, as = "text"), flatten = TRUE))

-    # Check headers for "next" cursor URL - means we have more
+    # Check headers for "next" cursor URL - more records available if it exists
     isNextHead <- initGet$headers[grepl('"next\"', initGet$headers)]

     # Extract 'next' URL assuming it exists
     getNextHead <- str_extract(isNextHead,"(?<=<).*(?=>)")

-    # Check for break condition
+    # Check for break condition - if 'next' not found in headers then all records retrieved
     if(length(isNextHead) == 0){
       break
     }